Nanxy-Tran/contributor_scan/README.md

 ```

 ## Usage
-At your desired directory, run: <br>
+At your desired directory, to retrieve git owner output, run: <br>
 ```
 contributor_scan git
 ```